Argue with someone you already know.

 What characters can I debate in People You Meet?

-Five archetypes drawn from everyday life — including the dramatic parent, the overconfident know-it-all, and the master deflector.
+Sixteen archetypes drawn from everyday life — the dramatic parent, the overconfident know-it-all, the master deflector and thirteen more.
 Each has a distinct arguing style, signature fallacies, and multi-turn conversations.
+The Know-It-All Uncle is free in the browser; the rest are in the iOS and Android app.

 How is this different from the quiz modes?